bbauska/W3Cx-4of5-thru-May-2024/README.md

 Useful for setting volume... see the [Gain node's documentation](https://developer.mozilla.org/en-US/docs/Web/API/GainNode).

-Definition: "*The *GainNode* interface represents a change in volume.
+Definition: "<i>The *GainNode* interface represents a change in volume.
 It is an AudioNode audio-processing module that causes a given gain to be applied to the input data before its propagation to the output.
-A *GainNode* always has exactly one input and one output, both with the same number of channels.*"
+A <i>GainNode* always has exactly one input and one output, both with the same number of channels.*"

 [Example at